Judefabi/Streaming_app_with_movies_api/README.md

   <h3 align="center">Streaming App</h3>

   <p align="center">
-    Welcome to Streaming App – your go-to destination for all your streaming needs.
-Dive into a world of entertainment with our extensive collection of movies and shows, powered by the TMDB API.
-With added features like Google authentication and user data storage via Firebase, Streaming App takes your streaming experience to the next level.
+    Introducing Streaming App: your gateway to a world of entertainment right at your fingertips.
+Explore a vast collection of movies and shows seamlessly integrated through the TMDB API mimmicking a real life streaming application like Prime Video or Netflix.
+With convenient features such as Google authentication and Firebase integration, Streaming App guarantees a secure and personalized user experience tailored just for you.
     <br/>
     <br/>
     <a href="https://github.com/Judefabi/Streaming_app_with_movies_api"><strong>View Demo »</strong></a>